DANS-KNAW/dd-dataverse-ingest/docs/description.md

     importPid: 'doi:10.5072/FK2/ABCDEF'
 ```

-In this case the `updates-dataset` property in `deposit.properties` must not be set.
-If 'create' is set, 'expect.state' must either be left out or set to
+In this case the `updates-dataset` property in `deposit.properties` should not be set.
+It will be ignored if it is.
+By default, a new dataset will be created,
-'absent'.
+whose persistent identifier will be assigned by Dataverse.

+The user is responsible for providing expectations and instructions that do not conflict with each other.
+For example, if the `importPid` property is set, and
+the `state` property is set to `released`, the service will either abort because the dataset already exists, or it will fail to import the dataset, because
+the dataset already exists.

 ##### dataset.yml